bingmann/cobs/README.md

 ![cobs-architecture](https://user-images.githubusercontent.com/2604907/58323540-91b52100-7e24-11e9-933d-98b9b24ae041.png)

+COBS has two interfaces:

+- a command line tool in C++ called `cobs` (see below)
+- a Python interface to the C++ library (see https://bingmann.github.io/cobs-python-docs/)

 More information about COBS is presented in [our current research paper](https://arxiv.org/abs/1905.09624):
 Timo Bingmann, Phelim Bradley, Florian Gauger, and Zamin Iqbal.
 "COBS: a Compact Bit-Sliced Signature Index".